blechschmidt/massdns/README.md

   J - ndjson output

 Advanced flags for the domain list output mode:
-  0 - Include OK replies without answers.
+  0 - Include NOERROR replies without answers.

 Advanced flags for the simple output mode: d - Include records from the additional section.